Mom Blog

 Big Promises

 In their first e-mail they asked my rates, so I made something up in my reply just to keep them going.
-Notice how they came back and offered me even more than my quote, along with an amazing offer – 10 free kits and a payment of $3,000 a month.
+Then they came back and offered me even more than my quote, along with an amazing offer – 10 free kits and a payment of $3,000 a month.
 Wow, wouldn’t that be awesome?
 Unfortunately, you know they say about those “too good to be true” offers.

 Also, usually when a company contacts you about a launch, they want to send you a PR box.
 This actually pays nothing!
 They will send out boxes with each new product launch, and you can post and share if you like it.
 I love getting PR Boxes to share and don’t mind it’s not paid.
 The boxes are usually filled with fun stuff!

 Here’s where they get a little tricky.
 You’ll see a link in the e-mail below, where they ask me to sign up for an account and then notify them for the next step.
 If you click the link, it does take you to the Benefit Cosmetics website!
 All it is, is a link to create an account as a regular customer on the Benefit website.
-So I filled nothing out, but replied back saying I did and was ready to proceed.
+So, I filled nothing out, but replied back saying I did and was ready to proceed.

 The Fine Print in the Contract